 - Easier to digest for many – no stomach upset like with some pills

 - No need to refrigerate

-- Sugar Free – many gummy vitamins and chewables contain sugar and high-fructose corn syrup
+- Sugar-Free – many gummy vitamins and chewable contain sugar and high-fructose corn syrup

 The Encyclopedia of Pharmaceutical Technology supports the statement that substances delivered in liquid form are inherently absorbed faster than those in tablet or capsule form.

 This is because they are already dissolved and arrive in the body ready to be used.